jtburgess/indigo-TP-LInk/README.md

 Click __Save__ and then simply click __on__ or __off__ on your device. _Toggle_ is supported.

-A command line tool for manually querying TP-Link smart plug devices, **tplink_smartplug.py** is contained in the Plugins Server Plugin folder.
+A command line tool for manually querying TP-Link smart plug devices, **tplink_smartplug.py** is included with the Plugin.